 Inside the room, there are three inverted triangles at each grid, which correspond to its three rows.
 To unlock the grid and spawn the charge, the shooters must shoot the arrows in the rows where the red hole isn't.
 When the runner grabs the charge, a Projection Psion spawns beneath the three arrows - one of the shooters must kill it immediately, or it wipes everyone.

 At the end of each runner's lap is another charge that teleports them back into the room.
 They now dunk their charges in the recepticle at its centre - you want charges for everyone in the team here, so that means two more laps.
 When you have six charges stored, everyone should grab one and attempt a lap of the outer ring.
 This time, the grids are unlocked, and four charges will spawn randomly in their holes.
 Only three of you need to finish the lap (and dunk your charges again) to complete the encounter, but the death timer can still wipe you, so you can't afford for anyone to die until one or two grids into the run.

 Destiny 2 Gauntlet strategy:

 - Assign four players to the plates and two as runners.
-The two runners start on the Hound and Chalice plates, meaning they can help with the Centurions, so put your best individual fighters on the Sun and Axes plates.
+The two runners start on the Hound and Chalice plates, meaning they can help with the Centurions, so put your best individual fighters on Sun and Axes.